-The Amendment 1 to the Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety is hereby approved on behalf of the Union.
+The signing of the Amendment 1 to the Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety is hereby approved on behalf of the Union subject to the conclusion of the Amendment 1.

-The Amendment 1 to the Agreement is attached to this Decision.
+The text of the Amendment 1 to the Agreement to be signed is attached to this Decision.